How to write a resume isn’t overly complicated. It’s not advanced quantum physics or even rocket science.

 Take your average manager or executive with many years of experience.

 A one-page resume just wouldn’t work with this type of professional because the page limitation means content limitations.
-The smaller the resume, the fewer career details.

 5. HANDLING EMPLOYMENT GAPS IN YOUR RESUME